irvirv/cbsecurity_template/readme.md

 To see the cbsecurity visualizer in your browser browse to {your app}/cbsecurity subfolder or click "cbsecurity" under Installed Modules from homepage

+In this app there is a folder called "alternates" that has a different version of the user server.
+This behaves exactly the same but gets the user info from a database (ms sql server).
+There is a script in the "database" folder that will create this database along with the test users as exist in the hard-wired version.
+You'll need to figure out your own connection string but it's not hard and there is an example in the usesdata.cfc that is downloaded as part of this.
+Using the database version makes it a lot easier to play around with different users/role/permissions.